 7. MANAGE IoT SECURITY

 The Internet of Things (IoT) offers small businesses numerous benefits.
 However, IoT devices may expose your business to cybersecurity risks if not managed and secured properly.
-This is partly because the devices can access a lot of sensitive information, provide a potential entry point for malicious actors since they connect to the internet and are generally easier targets for online criminals.
+This is partly because the devices can access a lot of sensitive information, provide a potential entry point for malicious actors since they connect to the internet, and are generally easier targets for online criminals.

 Even as you enjoy the benefits associated with IoT systems, be sure to take measures to reduce the risk of IoT attacks.
-To do this, you should understand your vulnerabilities, ensure proper password management, use a firewall and ensure continuous monitoring to minimize external IoT risks.
+To do this, you should understand your vulnerabilities, ensure proper password management, use a firewall, and ensure continuous monitoring to minimize external IoT risks.
 Lastly, consider bringing in professional support.

 Are you looking for ways to protect your Denver, CO business online?
 Cyber Sainik can help.
 We are a managed security service provider in Denver, CO that offers extensive cybersecurity services and solutions.
-Our cybersecurity framework is designed to detect, identify and protect your business against cyberthreats, and help you recover after an attack.
+Our cybersecurity framework is designed to detect, identify and protect your business against cyber threats, and help you recover after an attack.
 Contact us today to schedule a consultation.